makersacademy/bowling-challenge/README.md

 ## Limitations

 - This project is not finished.
 After many hours of trying to get this all to work, it doesn't! :-)
-- You can play bowling through index.html as long as you don't expect bonus points when you score a spare or a strike, or expect any special behaviour in frame 10.
-In fact the interface only allows you to play up to frame 4.
+- You can play bowling through index.html as long as you don't expect any special behaviour in frame 10.

+### Still to do
+- Stop user being able to enter ball 2 in the interface if they've scored a strike
+- Make the interface clearer that a strike or spare has been scored
+- Build functionality for frame 10 with the additional ball
+- Make the user interface pretty
+- Do all the normal refactoring for single responsibility!!

 ## My approach